-If you’re like most body-conscious people, you probably think you need to eat every 2.5 to 3 hours.
+If you’re like a lot of body-conscious people, you may have heard that you need to eat every few hours to stay lean.
 That you need to eat small meals to “stoke the metabolic fire.”
 That if you go too long without protein, your metabolism will crash and your muscles will fall off.
 Wrong.

-You don’t need to eat 6 meals small per day to get the body you want.
+You don’t need to eat 5 small meals per day to get the body you want.

 This 6-a-day idea (or sometimes 5) has been around for a while, and despite mounting evidence to the contrary, it just won’t quit.
 Let’s take a look at how this may have started and why it’s mythical.